Owner drivers and hirers

 What we do

-The Victorian Small Business Commission (VSBC) helps to resolve disputes between contractors and their hirers.
+The Victorian Small Business Commission (VSBC) helps to resolve disputes between contractors and their platforms or hirers.
 This includes:

 - forestry contractors

 We work with you to resolve the issue by providing free information services and assistance early on (over the phone or via email), and low-cost mediation and arbitration.

 We provide these services under the Owner Drivers and Forestry Contractors Act 2005 (the Act), which provides protection for owner drivers and forestry contractors in the transport industry.